kazmasaurus/Woes/README.md

 - Defining throwable errors in an `enum` makes for both an easy to use and well documented error API.
 - `NSError` is actually super powerful (even if it's API sucks).
 - `NSError` is even more powerful if you can just throw it into a `UIAlertController` or `UIAlertView`.
-(Did you know Mac developers get [`NSAlert(error error: NSError) -> NSAlert`](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/ApplicationKit/Classes/NSAlert_Class/index.html#//apple_ref/occ/clm/NSAlert/alertWithError:)?
+(Did you know [`NSAlert(error error: NSError)`](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/ApplicationKit/Classes/NSAlert_Class/index.html#//apple_ref/occ/clm/NSAlert/alertWithError:) is a thing?
 I want that.)

-_If having an `NSError` populate your alert view instead of a controller feels wrong to you, might I suggest [why should error messages or recovery steps be the API's job instead of the controller's](#why-should-error-messages-or-recovery-steps-be-the-API's-job-instead-of-the-controller's)
+_If having an `NSError` populate your alert view instead of a controller feels wrong to you, might I suggest [why put error messages or recovery steps in the API instead of the controllers](#why-put-error-messages-or-recovery-steps-in-the-API-instead-of-the-controllers)_

 ## So what's here?